Are you entitled to receive child support?

-Our family lawyers can help you reach agreement about child support by way of a child support agreement.
-We can also help if you disagree with a CSA child support assessment.
+Our child support lawyers in Australia can help you to reach an agreement about child support by way of a child support agreement as mandated by the Child Support Assessment Act.
+We can also help if you disagree with a child support assessment (CSA).

 What should you do if you are not receiving child support that is owed to you?

-In general, the CSA will assist if you are not receiving the child support that is owed to you.
+In general, the CSA will assist if you are not receiving the child support payments that is owed to you.
 However, there are some circumstances in which you may need to make an application to the Family Court in relation to child support.
-The court can make orders to enforce the payment of a child support.
+The court can make orders to enforce child support payments. .

 Legal advice should be sought before making an application to the Court for child support.
-Our experienced family law team can provide you with advice about the relative merits of your case.
+Our experienced child support lawyers in Perth can provide you with advice about the relative merits of your case.